-This 2,600-member congregation is one of the largest synagogues in North America.
+This congregation is one of the largest synagogues in North America.
 The synagogue streams its High Holidays services, led by Rabbi Angela Buchdahl, for free on its website, YouTube channel, and Facebook page.
 Full holiday schedule and links can be found here.

 Midwest (Central Daylight Time)

-High Holiday services for this historic Texas congregation are broadcast and archived on a streaming site and on Facebook Live; Shabbat services are also regularly broadcast and archived on the streaming site.
-Led by Rabbi Mara Nathan, an assistant rabbi and a cantor.
+High Holiday services for this historic Texas congregation are broadcast on their website ; Shabbat services are also regularly broadcast and archived on the streaming site.
+Led by Rabbi Mara Nathan, an associate rabbi and a cantor.
 See the full High Holiday service schedule here.

 West Coast (Pacific Daylight Time)

-Located in Los Gatos, California, Shir Chadash describes itself as “an evolving, vibrant, growing Reform Jewish congregation dedicated to providing a sense of community for its members as well as opportunities for spiritual growth and developing a strong Jewish identity.”
+Located in Los Gatos, California, Shir Hadash describes itself as “an evolving, vibrant, growing Reform Jewish congregation dedicated to providing a sense of community for its members as well as opportunities for spiritual growth and developing a strong Jewish identity.”
 Their High Holy Day services offer time to be awakened, time to reflect and time to grow.
-It is led by Rabbi Melanie Aron and Cantor Devorah Felder-Levy.
+It is led by Rabbi Nico Socolovsky, Cantor Devorah Felder-Levy and Rabbi PJ Schwartz.

 Keeping it Sacred is a center for exploration of Jewish texts, ritual, and customs, led by Rabbi Heather Miller.
 Registration required.